netosouza22/CloneWhatsappCSS/README.md

 <h2 id="-about">🤷‍ About </h2>
   <p>
       This project was made only using HTML and CSS, I was trying improve my ablity in both tecnologies and the way I used was clonning some interface, the whatsapp was my chosed for me, because it is a complex interface with several "boxes", this project has only CSS and HTML built without interaction with JS or any other       language.
+Understand this project like the begin of a person in the front end.
   </p>

 <h2 id="-layout">🎨 Layout </h2>